CS-SI/eodag/docs/getting_started_guide/collections.rst

 Collections
 ===========

-``eodag`` maintains a catalog of EO collections including some of their metadata.
+``eodag`` maintains a catalog of STAC collections including some of their metadata.
 Each collection is given an identifier (e.g. ``S2_MSI_L2A``) that should then be used by users to search for this kind of product.